How Reading Challenges Help Combat Summer Slide

 Providing a sense of community

-The summer can be lonely for many students, and that’s even more of a concern during Covid.
-The Beanstack mobile app allows students to continue to connect with classmates over the summer, so they are involved in a learning community even when they are stuck at home.
+The summer can be lonely for many students as they may not be able to connect with their peers on a daily basis.
+The Beanstack mobile app allows students to continue connecting with classmates over the summer, so they are involved in a learning community even when stuck at home.

 Connecting students to new books